19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Return of travel document

-113\.—(1) A person who has surrendered his travel document under section 112 may apply to the authorised officer, or the head or director of the law enforcement agency or a person of similar rank, or the head or director of the prescribed law enforcement agency or a person of a similar rank, as the case may be, for the return of the travel document.
+113\.—(1) A person who has surrendered his travel document under section 112 may apply to the authorised officer, or the head or an authorised director of the law enforcement agency or a person of similar rank, or the head or an authorised director of the prescribed law enforcement agency or a person of a similar rank, as the case may be, for the return of the travel document.

+[Act 19 of 2018 wef 31/10/2018]

 (2) Where an application under subsection (1) has been refused, the person may apply to a District Judge for the return of his travel document, stating the reasons for the application.